KazDragon/terminalpp/README.md

 # Terminals

-At this point, you have everything you need for a standard command-line application that uses colour or other properties, such as you might see in the output of a Cmake script or Gtest.
-But for greater control over the terminal, Terminal++ supplies the terminalpp::termina class.
+At this point, you have everything you need for a standard command-line application that uses colour or other properties, such as you might see in the output of a Cmake script or Google Test results, or even standard unix functions such as ls.
+But for greater control over the terminal, Terminal++ supplies the terminalpp::terminal class.
 This allows the user complete control over the terminal's appearance.

 ```
 int main()